 A dividend investing strategy focuses on buying stocks that pay out a regular cash dividend.
 These stocks are typically well-established companies with a long history of success.
 For that reason, many consider dividend investing to be a less risky investing strategy, as these company’s shares experience less volatility than, say, growth stocks.

 Of course, dividend investing has its risks, too.
 A company could hypothetically decrease its dividend if it experiences financial hardship.
 At the worst, it could discontinue its dividend program.
 But if you do research at the front end, evaluating a dividend stock’s payout history and dividend yield, you can successfully pick quality dividend stocks.

 Many investors don’t want to just “earn” money on investments.
-They want to put their money in companies who will make a positive change in the world.
-If that sounds like something you want, you could engage in socially responsible investing.
+They want to put their money in companies that will make a positive change in the world.
+If that sounds like something you want to do, you could engage in socially responsible investing.